Safe Haven Act

 - The newborn is not a victim of child abuse or criminal conduct.

+The parent may provide information about the child’s medical history and any identifying information.
+The parent is not required to provide this information and will not be asked any questions.
 A newborn is defined by this act as a child less than 28 days of age as reasonably determined by a physician.

 Pennsylvania’s program for newborn protection is known as "Safe Haven of Pennsylvania."